samanaslani1992/DrawingView/README.md

 Bitmap photo = ...
 mDrawingView.setBackgroundImage(photo);
 ```
-But please remember that calling this method **clears any previous drawings if any**, and if the image is larger than the view it will be scaled down.
+But please remember that calling this method **clears any previous drawing**, and if the image is larger than the view it will be scaled down.
 ### How to get your drawing?
 In most casses you want to use this method to get your drawing:
 ```java